 Today, Mr. Tyrrell’s party is preparing for provincial elections in Quebec in October 2022, while simultaneously navigating the disorganized image that many Canadians and Quebecers now have regarding the current state of the Green movement in Canada.

-Despite the turmoil, Mr. Tyrrell and the PVQ see these tumultuous times as an opportunity to reinvigorate their own Green party at the provincial level.
+Despite the turmoil, Mr. Tyrrell and the PVQ see these tumultuous times as an opportunity to reinvigorate su own Green party at the provincial level.
 I asked him to consider the federal Greens’ poor 2021 campaign and how this effects the PVQ’s approach and position in the upcoming election in Quebec.

 “The problems in the Green Party of Canada over the past few years have been profound,” Mr. Tyrrell replied.
 “That being said, the Green Party of Quebec is an independent organization working to elect candidates to a different parliament.
 While some people are discouraged about what has happened at the federal level, many more are ready to get to work on the provincial election.”